 They host monthly meeting on the third Wednesday of each month at Leu Gardens.

 Fleet Farming hosts twice per month Fleet Rides where you ride your bike and garden with their team and a group of volunteers around Audubon Park, Orlando.
 It’s a great learning opportunity and a great opportunity to meet others interested in growing food.

-They are also now in Parramore.
-They also offer internships.
+Central Florida Fruit Society.
 This club focuses on growing fruit trees in Central Florida.
 Meetings are on the 3rd Monday of the month from 7 PM to 9 PM.

 Master Gardener Program through UF/ IFAS Extension “The Master Gardener program is a volunteer based program for those people interested helping others and has been serving the citizens of Orange County since 1981.
 It involves going through more than 70 hours of education encompassing all areas gardening.
 In return for this education, we ask that you pledge to donate at least 75 hours of volunteer service during the following year.”